civican/legisinfo/44-1/bills/C-11/bill_text.md

 ### Section 5.1

-In regulating and supervising the Canadian broadcasting system and exercising its powers under this Act, the Commission shall enhance the vitality of English and French linguistic minority communities in Canada and support and assist their development.
+In regulating and supervising the Canadian broadcasting system and exercising its powers under this Act, the Commission shall enhance the vitality of **official language** minority communities in Canada and support and assist their development.

 ### Section 5.2

-  **(1)** The Commission shall consult with English and French linguistic minority communities in Canada when making decisions that could adversely affect them.
+  **(1)** The Commission shall consult with **official language** minority communities in Canada when making decisions that could adversely affect them.

   **(2)** When engaging in consultations required by subsection (1), the Commission shall